 On Feb.
 13, 2025, a federal court issued a temporary restraining order suspending the federal executive order on gender-affirming care.
 Accordingly, UVA Health has resumed the provision of those services that were previously paused in response to the order.

 On Feb.
 21, 2025, specific to the federal executive order on gender-affirming care, a special meeting of the Board of Visitors of the University of Virginia was held.
-A board vote supported UVA’s continued provision of gender-affirming care for existing UVA Health patients and affirmed UVA Health’s ability to engage with new patients and help them access the care they need.
+A board vote supported UVA’s continued provision of gender-affirming care for existing UVA Health patients and affirmed UVA Health’s ability to engage with new patients and help them access the care they need with providers outside of UVA Health.
 This reaffirms our commitment to offer our patients the best care we can, in accordance with state and federal law.
 The resolution also makes clear that we will continue to solicit the input of our health care providers and to base the decisions we make on that expertise.

 On March 4, 2025, a federal judge issued a preliminary injunction blocking enforcement of the executive order on gender-affirming care for patients under 19 years of age.
 The preliminary injunction will remain in effect until the court decides on the merits of the case.
 UVA Health will continue to monitor legal developments in this case and provide our patients with the best care possible under Virginia and federal law.